choudhary-shivani/Eye_tracking/README.md

 The file LGBM Regressor_syll_wid_wlen_bert.py provides the details of the model applied to the feature space consisting of syllables, word_id, word_length and BERT embeddings.

+The file LGBM Regressor_syll_wlen_bert.py provides the details of the model applied to the feature space consisting of syllables, word_length and BERT embeddings.

 The file LGBM Regressor_wid_wlen.py provides the details of the model applied to the feature space consisting of word_id, word_length, and BERT embeddings.